 8 tablespoons (112 g) unsalted butter, chopped (plus more for greasing)

-Preheat your oven to 350°F. Butter a 9-inch round springform pan, line with a 9-inch round of unbleached parchment paper, then butter the paper.
+Preheat your oven to 350°F. Butter an 8-inch or 9-inch round springform pan, line just the bottom with a round of unbleached parchment paper, then butter the paper.
 Set the pan aside.

 Melt the chocolate & butter.
 In a double boiler or a medium-sized microwave safe bowl, melt the chocolate and 8 tablespoons butter until both are melted and smooth.
 If you are using the microwave method, microwave in 30-second increments at 70% power, stirring in between intervals, taking care not to burn the chocolate.
 Set the mixture aside to cool briefly.

 Beat the egg whites.
 In a stand mixer fitted with the whisk attachment (or in a large bowl using a hand mixer), beat the 2 egg whites on medium-high speed until soft peaks form.
-Add the sugar slowly, beating medium-high speed until glossy peaks begin to form.
-As you add more sugar, the whites will thicken and will not hold peaks as well.
-Keep beating until a thick, glossy mixture forms.
+(For a slightly fluffier cake, separate one of the 3 whole eggs and add that white here.)
+Add about half of the sugar and about half of the cocoa powder slowly, beating on medium speed until glossy peaks begin to form.
+Adding cocoa powder to the egg whites makes it easier to incorporate them into the rest of the mixture later without deflating the whites.